The Mutants Are Revolting

 24. Cold Warriors

-"The Mutants Are Revolting" is the one hundredth episode of Futurama, the twelfth of the sixth production season and the seventh broadcast season.
-This episode was branded as the season finale for the seventh broadcast season, as well as episode 100 of the series.
-It aired 2 September, 2010 on Comedy Central.
+"The Mutants Are Revolting" is the one hundredth episode of Futurama, the twelfth of the sixth production season and the twelfth of the seventh broadcast season.
+It aired on 2 September, 2010, on Comedy Central.
+It guest-stars Mark Mothersbaugh as himself.
 After Leela is banished to the sewers along with the other mutants, she and the Planet Express crew lead a revolution for mutant rights.

 [edit] The Story